7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 ## My Scenario

+Fixed this to reflect actually finding from QB methods

 0. 50 Tyson Pushups because I want 300 a day by the end of next month so I look like [Witcher 2 Trailer levels of awesome](https://www.youtube.com/watch?v=tEA_wUk5pUs) , [L squat for 1 minute to trouble all the weebs with deductive reasoning](https://www.youtube.com/watch?v=CmVV4q_fSCk) and [1 minute plank to remind the furries that the trees have ears (Best have done is 4:22 minute plank](https://www.youtube.com/watch?v=Iw0jwrWqOKI))
 1. 1 Hour per Attacker Document, record what I did in [[Squid-Game-Notes-Attacker]]
 2. 50 Tyson Pushups because I want 300 a day by the end of next month so I look like [Witcher 2 Trailer levels of awesome](https://www.youtube.com/watch?v=tEA_wUk5pUs) , [L squat for 1 minute to trouble all the weebs with deductive reasoning](https://www.youtube.com/watch?v=CmVV4q_fSCk) and [1 minute plank to remind the furries that the trees have ears (Best have done is 4:22 minute plank](https://www.youtube.com/watch?v=Iw0jwrWqOKI))
 3. 30 minutes following multiple Writeups -> Collect Forensics and Malware Dev Problem solving Patterns
-4. 30 minutes ideas, rest, code scaffolding and copying (no Chatgpt); MUST have detection for each - so this should be a very fast and loose - focus on stupid questions not answers
-5. 30 minutes QB Method, Archive additions
+4. 30 minutes ideas, rest, code scaffolding and copying (no Chatgpt); MUST have detection for each - so this should be a very fast and loose - focus on stupid questions not answers; minutes QB Method, Archive additions
-6. 50 Tyson Pushups because I want 300 a day by the end of next month so I look like [Witcher 2 Trailer levels of awesome](https://www.youtube.com/watch?v=tEA_wUk5pUs) , [L squat for 1 minute to trouble all the weebs with deductive reasoning](https://www.youtube.com/watch?v=CmVV4q_fSCk) and [1 minute plank to remind the furries that the trees have ears (Best have done is 4:22 minute plank](https://www.youtube.com/watch?v=Iw0jwrWqOKI))
-7. Repeat if there is time - replace Room for Attacker-X or code X and hopeful [Ionian nerve grip my problems](https://www.youtube.com/watch?v=xOFrFt5gKFw) and [For the emperor!](https://www.youtube.com/watch?v=7IMuLiNWyHg)
+5. Repeat if there is time - replace Room for Attacker-X or code X and hopeful [Ionian nerve grip my problems](https://www.youtube.com/watch?v=xOFrFt5gKFw) and [For the emperor!](https://www.youtube.com/watch?v=7IMuLiNWyHg)

-3.5 hours
+2 hours

 5 Days of Squid-Gaming
 5 Days of tangent unfinished rooms that are CTFs